7-7-7-10/7-7-7-10.github.io/README.md

 ## About

 This project is a static site fork of Voucan US4, built to provide a streamlined front-end experience for an advanced proxy and gaming service.
-It focuses on user-friendly design, fast loading times, and clarity in showcasing the powerful Phoenix proxy technology.
+It focuses on user-friendly design, fast loading times, and clarity in showcasing the powerful Phoenix proxy technology. - Not true beacus eyou forked my repo

 ## Features

 - Clean, modern static page
-- Highlights advanced proxy features such as bypassing blocks, ultra-low latency, and developer-friendly tools
+- Highlights advanced proxy features such as bypassing blocks, ultra-low latency, and developer-friendly tools - Not true since its not fast
 - Responsive and easy to customize
 - Showcases Phoenix proxy branding and slogans
-- No server or backend dependencies
+- No server or backend dependencies - Not true since the bare is a backend

 ## Usage

 To use or preview this static site locally:

-1. Fork the repository (ex. username/username.github.io THIS IS THE ONLY WAY IT WILL WORK)
+1. Fork the repository (ex. username/username.github.io THIS IS THE ONLY WAY IT WILL WORK - Not true since you can host it on netlify & VPS)

   2. Open the `index.html` file in your browser directly, or serve it with any static file server (optional):
 3. Visit `http://localhost:8000` in your browser to see the site.